Motor tics

 1. Dehghani-Arani et al. (2013) found improvements in tic severity and cognitive performance but reported variability in individual responses.

-2. Holtmann et al. (2011) observed improvement in tic severity but did not find significant effects on comorbid symptoms.
+2. Holtmann et al. (2011) observed improved tic severity but did not find significant effects on comorbid symptoms.

 Challenges and Considerations: